project-fifo/docs/general/installation.rst

 Initial administrative tasks
 ----------------------------

-The last step is to create an *admin user* granted unrestricted permissions so we can login.
+The last step is to create an *admin user* and grant him/her unrestricted permissions so that you can login.
 It is important to ensure that a permission called ``...`` is added, which assigns "ALL usage rights" to your admin user.

 .. code-block:: bash